Arunnimmala07/msvsd2stepadc/week0/README.md

 ![image](https://user-images.githubusercontent.com/104830557/218084345-fe34ce3e-eea0-4c61-a677-79e4abebec33.png)

-# IV. (c) Post-layout Simulation of Inverter using Magic
+# IV. (c) Post-layout Simulation of Inverter using Magic and Ngspice

 We can draw the layout of the inverter by using the **MAGIC** tool or simple import the **SPICE netlist (generated from XSCHEM)** file to **MAGIC** tool